 - Fair Trials International,

 - Association for Human Rights in Central Asia,

 - US State Department Bureau of Democracy, Human Rights and Labor,

 - Google/Bing search by name to pick up general press sources — checks are also made on alternate spellings of names.

-Our reliance on public sources means that the database is inherently limited and can make no necessary claim to be representative.
+Our reliance on public sources means that the database is inherently limited and can make no necessary claim to be infallible.
 Academics and analysts using the database should therefore consider that, as a tip of the iceberg, it may not be representative of the whole.